-The largest proportion of the Academy Trust's income is obtained from the Education and Skills Funding Agency in the form of the General Annual Grant (GAG).
-The Academy Trust also received other central government grants, the use of which is restricted to particular purposes and other income including from consultancy work performed by the Headteacher and other Senior Staff.
-The grants received during the period ended 31 August 2019 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.
+The Academy Trust's income is obtained from the Education and Skills Funding Agency in the form of the General Annual Grant (GAG).
+The Academy Trust also received other central government grants, the use of which is restricted to particular purposes and other income from consultancy work performed by the Headteacher and other Senior Staff.
+The grants received during the period ended 31 August 2021 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.

-During the year-ended 31 August 2019 total expenditure of £1,205,480 (2018: £1,213,582) was in excess of the recurrent grant funding from the ESFA together with other income, resulting in an excess of expenditure over income of £16,167 (2018: £10,702).
+During the year ended 31 August 2021, total expenditure of £1,275,338 was in excess of the recurrent grant funding from the ESFA together with other income resources, giving rise to an excess of expenditure over income of £32,674 (2020: excess of income over expenditure of £66,886).

-An actuarial loss of £333,000 (2018: gain of £126,000) arose on the Academy Trust's share of the Local Government Pension Scheme (LGPS) during the year which, with other movements, has resulted in an LGPS deficit of £1,123,000 at 31 August 2019 (2018: £700,000).
-This increase in the LGPS deficit in the year is linked to corporate bond yields which appear to be suffering as a result of uncertainty created by ongoing Brexit negotiations.
+An actuarial loss of £172,000 (2020: £37,000) arose on the Academy Trust's share of the Local Government Pension Scheme (LGPS) during the year which, with other movements, has resulted in an LGPS deficit of £1,458,000 at 31 August 2021 (2020: £1,228,000).
 The size of the pension deficit is a significant issue shared by the whole academy schools sector.
-Based on actuarial advice the pension deficit is being eliminated by additional LGPS contributions as disclosed at note 21 and the need for further additional contributions will be kept under review based on actuarial advice.
+Based on actuarial advice, the pension deficit is being eliminated by additional LGPS contributions as disclosed at note 19 and the need for further additional contributions will be kept under review based on actuarial advice.